 As leading companies know, not only does employee engagement increase your company’s philanthropic footprint, it has also been shown to increase productivity and employee satisfaction, while contributing to employee retention and recruitment.

-Mercy Corps provides a range of employee engagement opportunities.
-Together we can create a program to inspire employees, meet your business goals and support our work at the scale that is appropriate for your company.
-Here are a few examples:
+There are many ways to engage employees and support Mercy Corps.
+We can work with you to inspire employees, meet your business goals and support our work at the scale that is appropriate for your company.

-Mercy Corps’ MicroMentor online platform connects business professionals with entrepreneurs across 92 countries and all 50 U.S states, establishing mentoring relationships that help entrepreneurs realize their dreams.
-Your employees can get the satisfaction of giving back and sharing their business knowledge to improve the lives of others and promote economic growth around the globe.
+Through Mercy Corps’ online mentoring platform, MicroMentor connects business professionals with entrepreneurs across 92 countries and all 50 US states, establishing business mentoring relationships and helping entrepreneurs realize their dreams.

 Research shows that skills-based volunteers are more likely than traditional volunteers to report gains in recruiting, skill development, stakeholder relationships, sales, social value, and satisfaction.
 Mentoring is an effective tool for professional development, giving employees at your company an opportunity to step outside their day-to-day perspective and take on new, creative challenges.
 It also provides employees with an opportunity to pay their specific expertise forward to entrepreneurs and nonprofits in need of guidance through longer-term skills based engagement.

 For our Signature Partnerships, Mercy Corps seeks opportunities to match employee’s skills to our operational and programmatic needs for greater impact.